Links

 One.
 Just because we feel God is indifferent to suffering doesn't mean we should be indifferent to it.
 Our humanity depends on not being indifferent.

 The problem with applying failed theodicy is faulty comparison.
 If we reject an all-powerful God who does not intervene in the world's suffering, we should not apply God's presumed indifference with our moral behavior because we're human; no one ever said we were all-powerful or that we were indifferent.
-In fact, the purpose of life is struggle in the face of inexplicable evil and suffering.
-That is meaning.

 Two.
 We can look at the woeful consequences of nihilism and hedonism: numbing and despair.
 Self-centered pleasure seeking always puts us on the hedonic treadmill, meaning we soon become numb to the stimulation that used to give us pleasure.
 We increase the stimulation more and more but this proves feeble and self-destructive.

-Three.
-We cannot be nihilists because we are equipped with sympathy and empathy.
 Most of us, in fact, with the exception of sociopaths and clinical narcissists, have sympathy and empathy, and these qualities compel us to reach out toward the suffering.
 Societies that flourish are built on trust, which cannot exist without empathy.

 Four.
 Nihilism leads to misery.
 In contrast, helping others, self-interested altruism, helps us attain more happiness than nihilism.
 In fact, people who help others rank highest on the Happiness Index.
 There is a certain "selfish altruism" or "self-interested altruism" in helping others.